sajjadGG/book-python/control-flow/comprehensions.rst

 Tuple Comprehension?!
 ---------------------
-* It is a generator
+* It is a Generator Expression
 * More in chapter :ref:`Generators and Comprehensions`

 .. code-block:: python